Update November 22, 2008

 who have been critical of the book, including Dr. Michael Youssef, Janet

-Parshall, Jan Markell and Dr. Larry DeBruyn, have quoted Dr. De Young's
+Parshall, Jan Markell, and Dr. Larry DeBruyn, have quoted Dr. De Young's

 research - and for good reason.

-elective on the early Church Fathers.
+extensively on the early Church Fathers.
 He is well-equipped to expose

 universalism from both biblical and historical perspectives.
 Perhaps